basho/basho_docs/source/languages/en/riak/theory/concepts/glossary.md

 ## Sloppy Quorum

-During failure scenarios, where `available nodes < total nodes`, sloppy quorum is used to ensure availability of writes.
-This means that, when a primary node is unavailable, another node will accept it's write requests.
-When the node returns, data is transferred to the primary node via the Hinted Handoff process.
+During failure scenarios, in which available nodes < total nodes, sloppy quorum is used to ensure that Riak is still available to take writes.
+When a primary node is unavailable, another node will accept its write requests.
+When the node returns, data is transferred to the primary node via the [[Hinted Handoff|Riak Glossary#Hinted-Handoff]] process.

 ## Read Repair